Advertise on TV – The complete guide

 Whether you’re fighting for position with an established name or you’ve invented an entirely new category being a challenger brand is an exciting ride.
 Building a TV advertising strategy for a challenger brand allows you more flexibility, you get the chance to be irreverent, funny or a little bit cheeky.
 The chances are many of the viewers are seeing your brand for the first time so making an impact counts.
-Having a marketing message that differentiates you from the incumbent and paints your brand as the new refreshing alternative does wonders for your sales – ask Innocent Smoothies, Toast produced their first ever TV advert launching them to global stardom.
+Having a marketing message that differentiates you from the incumbent and paints your brand as the new refreshing alternative does wonders for your sales – ask Innocent Smoothies, Toast produced their first-ever adverts on TV launching them to global stardom.

-Using television advertising to steer the public’s perception of your brand is a powerful tool, for years Bacardi hung their marketing hat on the image of island life and laid back reggae beats.
+Using advertising on TV to steer the public’s perception of your brand is a powerful tool, for years Bacardi hung their marketing hat on the image of island life and laid back reggae beats.
 Sales were decimated by the influx of vodka as another player in the mixed drinks world and Little Britain’s Daffyd having a penchant for Bacardi and Coke.
 A vast marketing drive was thrown at the brand with TV ad’s rolled out encouraging the viewers to remember Bacardi’s roots in Cuba.
 TV advertising made Bacardi an authentic drink again.